Race to be next UK PM begins as momentum grows behind Boris Johnson | Politics

 Sunak, who warned that Truss's fiscal plans risked economic instability, is unpopular with some party members after he helped trigger the rebellion against Johnson.
 Mordaunt is seen as a fresh face, but is also untested.

-Truss's spokeswoman said her successor would decide whether to proceed with a fiscal plan scheduled for Oct.
-31 Whoever takes over will have a mountain to climb to restore the party's reputation.

-"Whether or not a change of leader is going to be sufficient to make the Conservatives actually electorally credible is certainly highly debatable," political scientist John Curtice told LBC. (additional reporting by William James, Muvija M, Sachin Ravikumar, Alistair Smout, Farouq Suleiman and William Schomberg in London and John Chalmers in Brussels; Editing by Catherine Evans and Alistair Bell)
+(Additional reporting by William James, Muvija M, Sachin Ravikumar, Alistair Smout, Farouq Suleiman and William Schomberg in London and John Chalmers in Brussels; Editing by Catherine Evans, Alistair Bell and Rosalba O'Brien)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)